strohs/springboot-blogen/README.md

 Spring Boot Blogen
 ==========================================================================================
-Blogen is a fictional micro-blogging website powered by Spring Boot on the backend with Bootstrap 4 on the frontend.
-It incorporates many spring projects, including: security, data-jpa, mvc, rest, spring-test, plus many others.
+Blogen is a fictional micro-blogging/message-board website powered by Spring Boot on the backend with Bootstrap 4 on the frontend.
+It uses a variety of spring projects to power the back-end including: spring-data-jpa, spring-mvc, spring-test, plus many more.
+Unit Tests and Integration tests have also been written using Junit and Mockito.
-Additionally it also enabled me to learn some Bootstrap, something I had been wanting to do for some time now.
+In addition to the web-site, a REST Api has also been developed that will let you perform CRUD operations on Users,Posts, and Categories.

 ## Overview
 Blogen lets users post their thoughts on a variety of categories (such as Technology, Web Development, Health, etc..).
-It essentially a "mini" message board that lets users perform CRUD operations on posts.
-Users can also perform filter operations on the posts as well as search the text/title of posts.
-In addition to the text of a post, users can link an image to their post (hosted on the web) which will display on the Blogen main page.
+Along with the text of the post, they can optionally provide a link to an image, which will get displayed on the front page of Blogen.
+Users can create new posts, reply to posts, plus edit and delete any existing posts they have made.
+Additionally, users can also perform filtering operations on posts, as well as search posts for a specific textual string.

 ![Blogen Main Page](https://github.com/strohs/springboot-blogen/blob/master/BlogenMain.jpg)
 ![Blogen Posts Page](https://github.com/strohs/springboot-blogen/blob/master/BlogenPosts.jpg)